-Known as that tired, strained feeling, computer eye strain or as it is technically called, Computer Vision Syndrome (CVS), has become more common place today as we spend hours, day after day in front of the computer.
+Known as that tired, strained feeling, computer eye strain or as it is technically called, Computer Vision Syndrome (CVS), has become more common today as we spend hours, day after day in front of the computer.
 CVS is usually characterized by fatigue, redness, irritation, burning or dryness and even double or blurred vision.
-Many of the symptoms of computer eyestrain can be alleviated by making adjustments to your work environment, optimizing computer monitor settings, and using reading glasses for your specific computer distance.
+Depending on how many hours you spend at the computer, computer eyestrain can affect your quality of life.

-Just to make sense of this, choosing lens power is based on the scientific principle that focal power is inversely related to focal length so the further away you hold your reading material the less lens strength you need to see clearly.
+Just to make sense of this, choosing lens power is based on the scientific principle that focal power is inversely related to focal length; so the further away you hold your reading material the less lens strength you need to see clearly.
 Working at a computer screen at 18” will require a different lens strength than working at a computer that is 25” away.
 Coatings and special lens treatments will make no difference if you are not corrected accurately.
-An anti-reflective coating eliminates distracting surface reflections which is associated with most computer related work.
-Eliminating glare with an anti-reflective coating and making changes to your surroundings can greatly help cut down on computer eyestrain.
-More research needs to be done to establish any true benefits to blue light blocking computer reading glasses.
+An anti-reflective coating eliminates distracting surface reflections which is associated with most computer-related work.
+More research needs to be done to measure the true benefits of blue light blocking computer reading glasses.
+Eliminating glare with a good quality anti-reflective coating. making changes to your surroundings and getting the proper correction in your computer reading glasses can greatly help cut down on computer eyestrain.

 Sometimes a more personalized correction is necessary.
 If that's the case, I recommend measuring your reading distances before you get your eyes examined.
 Discuss this with your doctor so that you get the correct lens strength in your computer glasses that will work for your specific computer use.

 For more information about computer reading glasses, email us at email@example.com